 1. Choosing the right image dimensions

 One of the hardest parts about creating a website has always been selecting the right images, then making sure they are optimized and have the correct image dimensions for each section on your site.
-Thankfully, there are a few ways that can help you easily inspect your website, and identify the correct image sizing needed for each element on your site.
+Thankfully, there are a few ways that can help you easily inspect your website images, and identify the correct sizing needed for each element on your site.
 First of all, we have a generic image size recommendation article which you can read here.
 It will give you guidelines on image sizing that should work for most themes.

 An important thing to remember is that for retina devices, you need to double the image pixel density.
 What that means is, you need images twice the size for retina devices so they look nice and crisp.
 So once you’ve found the correct image sizes for each section on your site, you’ll want to double those sizes, and only then export and upload them to your site.

 a.
-Using Image Size Info Extension
+Using the Image Size Info Extension

 The first method to find image sizes for your site is by using the Image Size Info extension for Chrome (If you don’t use Chrome on your computer, we highly recommend using it while creating your site).
 Once you’ve installed the extension, this tool will then allow you to find out the image sizes of every image element on your site.